Aditya120205/file-share/README.md

 [![Made with React](https://img.shields.io/badge/frontend-react-blue)](https://reactjs.org/)
 [![Backend](https://img.shields.io/badge/backend-express-lightgrey)](https://expressjs.com/)

-**MyDropzone** is a full-stack file upload and management app built with React and Express.
+**File-Share** is a full-stack file upload and management app built with React and Express.
 It provides a seamless drag-and-drop interface for uploading files, alongside secure authentication and simple file browsing, downloading, and deletion.

 ---